 Latest articles about Financial advice in Italy

-Buying a house at auction can be a great chance to buy a new home cheaply, even if there are sometimes hidden pitfalls.
+Buying a house at auction in Italy can be a great chance to buy a new home cheaply, even if there are sometimes hidden pitfalls.
 Unlike in the other countries, such as the UK or USA, where choosing to sell your property at auction can be a really attractive way to get a good sale price, in Italy a v